Do you love playing video games? Do you enjoy making money?

 14. Work in Customer Service for a Game Company

 Like every other industry, gamers also need customer support.
 Becoming a customer service rep for a game company is a great way to get paid in the video game industry.
 The average customer service representative makes $13.64 per hour, with some making up to $20 per hour.

-Some companies, like Blizzard, even have in-game admins who play the game a deliver support via the in-game chat function.
+Like Blizzard, some companies even have in-game admins who play the game and deliver support via the in-game chat function.